trovit/spike-todo-declarative-effects/docs/custom_effects.md

 b. `successEvent`: The event that will be dispatched when the request finishes successfully.
 Its payload will be the response data.

 ### `mutate`
-The `mutate` effect is used to mutate a value located on the `app-state` at a given path.
+The `mutate` effect is used to mutate a value located on the `app-state` at a given path from pure event handlers.

 Example: